Emotet is Back: Stopping Malware with Endpoint Management

 - Prevent the “hidden” function of PowerShell: The hidden parameter lets the script execute without having to open a PowerShell window.
 This behavior is not common in normal executions.

-Users don’t have time to wait 2 minutes to check if every file is safe before proceeding with their work.
+Users don’t have time to waste checking if every file is safe before proceeding with their work.
 Global rules reduce this overhead by distinguishing acceptable and suspicious, disallowed actions, and streamlining analysis and automatic termination.

 Rules are created in the “privilege rules” window: